atsmith6/ULightCpp/README.md

 ULightCpp is an extremely light weight unit test framework for C++ that make writing unit tests, performance benchmarks, and stress tests from large numbers of concurrent threads trivially simple to implement.

+ULight runs as a standalone command line executable into which the tests are built.
+The intent is that the executable can be deployed anywhere and run with no external dependencies.

 ## How-To

 To use the test harness create a command line program and add the following files: